venkatasai44/fetus_detection/README.md

 Precision–Recall Curve and Confusion Matrix will be displayed as images or saved automatically.

 The trained model will be saved inside the saved_model/ directory.

+# Grad-CAM Output

+The script generates Grad-CAM for ALL test images

+Saved inside: outputs folder in your project floder automatically

 ###  Reproducibility